Affinity Photo

 User Interface

-Overall, Affinity Photo is broken down into five modules they call ‘personas’ which are accessed in the top left and focused around particular tasks: Photo, Liquify, Develop, Tone Mapping and Export.
+Affinity Photo is broken down into five modules that Serif calls ‘personas,’ which are accessed in the top left and focused on particular tasks: Photo, Liquify, Develop, Tone Mapping, and Export.
 This makes it possible to keep the interface as minimal as possible while still providing all the tools necessary for a full range of editing tasks.

-The majority of the time, users will be on the Develop persona for working with RAW images or the Photo persona for general editing, drawing and painting.
+Most of the time, users will be in the Develop persona for working with RAW images or the Photo persona for general editing, drawing, and painting.
 The Liquify persona is exclusively dedicated to Affinity’s version of the Liquify/Mesh Warp tool, and Tone Mapping is primarily designed for creating and working with HDR images.
-The final persona, Export, is fairly self-explanatory, allowing you to output your finished masterpiece in a variety of different formats.
+The final persona, Export, is fairly self-explanatory since it allows you to export your finished masterpiece in a variety of different formats.

-One of the more interesting aspects of Affinity Photo’s user experience (related but slightly different from the user interface) is the Assistant tool.
-This allows you to customize the program’s responses to certain events, as you can see in the image below.
+Another unique aspect of Affinity Photo’s user interface/experience is the Assistant tool.
+This allows you to customize the program’s responses to certain events, as you can see in the screenshot of the Assistant Settings below.

 I found most of the default settings to be quite useful, but it’s nice to have the option to customize them if you prefer a different response, or you can simply disable the whole thing if you want to handle everything manually.